Fiserv/Commerce-Hub/docs/Guides-Info/Getting-Started-General.md

 ## Welcome to Commerce-HUB

-Thank You for visiting commerce-HUB website.
+Thank you for visiting commerce-HUB website.
 Our gateway provides a simple way to integrate payment acceptance functionality and gives you access to a comprehensive suite of global commerce assets.
 We Offers a variety of payment options ranging from debit cards, credit cards and eChecks to digital payments like Apple Pay, PayPal, and Google Pay.

 See below for the most popular options